saboteur-team/Saboteur-Xbox360-Patcher/readme.md

 * unluac.jar - Generate Lua code from Luac bytecode
 * luac5.1.exe - generate Lua Bytecode from Lua scripts
 * wine - Run windows tools on Linux
+* ChunkSpy - To corsscompile the lua bytecode

 ## How works